limcurly/rock-paper-scissors/README.md

 added output from console onto html. not all but most including score, chosen value templates.
 NEXT SESSION: resolve all problems and get the chosen values linked.

+v1.3 13/03/21

+fully functional and ready to play